 Whether you’re storing those priceless family heirlooms, or running a stockroom for your business – self storage units are a cheap, easy way to free up space at your premises.
 Whilst self storage units are secure, controlled environments to store belongings, there are certain items that are not suited.
-So, what can’t you put in self storage?
+So, what can’t you put in self-storage?

-What shouldn’t you put in storage?
+What shouldn’t you put in self-storage?

 As a prohibited item, tyres are not an immediately obvious one.
-However, if tyres are left in storage units for long periods of time then they require expensive disposal which can pack a punch on your wallet – or that of your storage company, should the tyres be abandoned.
+However, if tyres are left in self-storage units for long periods of time then they require expensive disposal which can pack a punch on your wallet – or that of your storage company, should the tyres be abandoned.
 For this reason, tyres are generally not permitted in storage.

 2) Combustible or Flammable Materials